-UX covers a vast array of areas concerned with the aspects of branding, design, usability, and function.
-In simple words, it is a process of designing an application/software in a way that it enhances the experience of user interaction making sure it provides value.
-There is no single definition of a good user experience, however, the one that meets the needs of a user is considered to be the one.
-A UX designer should focus on why, what, and how of product use to create meaningful experiences.
+UX covers a vast array of areas concerned with aspects of branding, design, usability, and function.
+In simple words, it is the process of App Development in a way that enhances the experience of user interaction, making sure it provides value.
+There is no single definition of a good user experience; however, the one that meets the needs of a user is considered to be the one.
+A UX designer should focus on the why, what, and how of the product used to create meaningful experiences.

 Some of the most commonly produced UX deliverables are:

 Personas represent users’ goals, needs, interests, and motivations.
-It communicates the user behavior patterns and help the team to develop an understanding of who the users are and what they want to achieve.
+It communicates the user behavior patterns and helps the team to develop an understanding of who the users are and what they want to achieve.

-Illustrations outlining the user’s actions with a series of steps that a user need to take while using the application/software.
+Illustrations outlining the user’s actions with a series of steps that a user needs to take while using the application/software.
 It translates functionalities into real-life situations revealing the environment which might affect.

 3. Customer Journey Map